 Pictured here is my 17th cousin, Carmalita “Cookie” Zevon.
 In Texas, if we are unsure of our relations, everyone becomes a cousin.
-Its a big state with a large gene pool.
+It’s a big state with a small gene pool.

-In the fall of 1958, the first beatnik style coffee house opened its door in Fort Worth Texas.
+In the fall of 1958, the first beatnik-style coffee house opened its door in Fort Worth Texas.
 Calling itself, “The Cellar,” I can assure you that Fort Worth did not welcome its presence or the caliber of inhabitants it attracted.
-Cousin Carmalita, preferred the name Cookie, was a perfect fit and secured a gig as the first waitress at the new establishment.
+Cousin Carmalita, who preferred the name Cookie, was a perfect fit and secured a gig as the first waitress at the new establishment.

-Being six years younger, myself and the other cousins had limited interaction during her teenage years, but I know from the sordid family stories and the “almost out of earshot whispers” that she was a real hellion of a girl.
+Being 8 years younger, I and the other cousins had limited interaction during her teenage years, but I know from the sordid family stories and the “almost out of earshot whispers” that she was a real hellion of a girl.

 Immersing herself in books by Kerouac and Ginsberg that glorified the new lifestyle created by the “beat generation,” Cookie began dressing in black tight-fitting clothing.

 Cookie grew tired of the bland poetry readings from ancient books and tried her hand at writing.
 Engulfed in her rebellion, and possessing a heart full of childish resentment, it didn’t take long for her to dish on everyone and everything she felt had “done her wrong.”
 Her parents were the main course in her cauldron of teenage hate.
-She petitioned the clubs owner to let her perform a personal poem about her life.
-He agreed.
+She petitioned the club owner to let her perform a personal poem about her life, and he agreed.